 To access the newly created techDirectArchieve cluster and enable “container insights for Azure Kubernetes,” ensure you follow these steps.
 If you’re utilizing PowerShell, verify that you have installed Azure CLI.
 Alternatively, you can utilize cloud shell on the top right-hand side of the portal.
 When using cloud shell, remember to mount storage before proceeding

 if we inspect the nodes with kubectl get nodes

 we have only one as a result of our initial configuration of node-pool.
 Next, we need to make our application up and running.
 We need to create an empty manifest file so that we can declare all the parameters that our app will have

 kubectl apply -f techdirectarchive-vote.yaml

-deployment and service have been created as we can see above.
-Before we move on to what we are really after, which is using container insight to monitor our created application, we need to test it to see if it’s running.
+As we can see above, we’ve created deployment and service.
+Before we proceed to use container insight to monitor our application, let’s test it to see if it’s running.

 kubectl get service techdirectarchive-vote-front --watch